Managing queries

 To create Queries, go to the Project Administration's "Queries" section:

-- Click the "+ New query" link
+- Click the "+ New query" button

 - Set a title and a description

-- Complete query settings according mandatory fields
+- Complete query details according to mandatory fields

-Creating a Simple Query
+Creating a Simple query

-Creating a Join Query
+Creating a Join query

 - Choose the type of the source artifacts that this query should apply on